Little Australia: Mulberry Street and Mott Street, Manhattan

 Since 2010, the world's largest Little Australia has emerged and is growing in Nolita, Manhattan, New York City.
-Mulberry Street and Mott Street in Lower Manhattan are commonly referred to by Australian expats as "Little Australia" due to the influence of Australian and New Zealand cafe culture in the neighborhood, which includes establishments such as Ruby's, Two Hands, Bluestone Lane, Bluestone Lane Bowery Cafe, T2, Charley St, Cafe Grumpy, Egg Shop, Musket Room and Happy Bones.
+Mulberry Street and Mott Street in Lower Manhattan are commonly referred to by Australian expats as "Little Australia" due to the influence of Australian and New Zealand cafe culture in the neighborhood, which includes establishments such as Ruby's, Two Hands, Bluestone Lane, Bowery Cafe, Cafe Grumpy, Egg Shop, Musket Room and Happy Bones.
 Little Australia is adjacent to Little Italy and Chinatown in Manhattan.

 In 2011, there were an estimated 20,000 Australian residents of New York City, nearly quadrupling the 5,537 in 2005.

 Earl's Court, London

-Earl's Court in London had the nickname "Kangaroo Valley" or "Roo Valley", although many Australasian visitors now go to cheaper districts to the north or west.
+Earl's Court in London had the nickname "Kangaroo Valley" or "Roo Valley", although many Australian visitors now go to cheaper districts to the north or west.

 When Barry Humphries went (by sea) to London in 1959, he and then wife Rosalind lived in Ladbroke Grove in Kensington.
 He made an impromptu visit to "an Earl's Court pub, in the middle of Kangaroo Valley, as it was sometimes called.
 He fell physically ill and frightened by what he saw.
 The packs of loutish Australian youths swilling beer and swearing revived painful memories of the bullies at Melbourne Grammar."
 This theme re-emerged more affectionately from 1964 in Humphries' Barry McKenzie series; the character lived in an Earl's Court flat.